Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/SITUATIONS_SCRIPT_DOCS.md

 This allows using effects and triggers that rely on the '**scope:com_situation**' outside the event chain.

 **Parameters:**
-- `id` id of the ongoing situation
+- `situation_id` localization key identifier of the ongoing situation

 ### Effect: `create_com_situation_journal_entry`
 Add journal entry to the scoped country